AnkitAhlwat/GitHub-User-Documentation/docs/Customizing your Github.md

 Themes are a great way to stand out among others.

-1. Follow steps 1-2 above to access your profile settings.
+1. Follow steps 1-2 from above to access your profile settings.
 2. Click on the "Appearance" button.<br>
 ![Alt text](./images/appearance.png)
 3. Browse through the available themes and click on one to preview it.